-Media coverage can help promote awareness around mental wellbeing; however, bad reporting can contribute to misunderstanding and negative attitudes towards people who experience mental health problems.
+When done well, media coverage plays a valuable role in helping promote awareness around mental wellbeing.
+But bad reporting can contribute to misunderstanding and negative attitudes towards people who experience mental health problems.

 If you've seen or heard media coverage that you deem to be discriminatory or offensive, you can make a complaint in the following ways:

-If you have a complaint about coverage you have seen in a newspaper or magazine, the first step is to email or write to the editor.
-If they do not respond within a week or if you are not satisfied with their response, you can consider making a complaint to the Press Complaints Commission (PCC).
+If you have a complaint about coverage you have seen in a newspaper, magazine, or on a news website, email or write to the editor.
+If they do not respond within a week or if you are not satisfied with their response, consider making a complaint to the Independent Press Standards Organisation (IPSO).

-The Press Complaints Commission is an independent body that deals with complaints about coverage in the printed media and their websites.
-The Commission produces a code of practice for print journalists setting down the standards of reporting they should adhere to.
+IPSO is the regulator for the newspaper and magazine industries in the UK, dealing with complaints about coverage in the printed media and their websites.
+They produce a code of practice for print journalists setting down the standards of reporting they should adhere to.
 They can consider whether the media coverage in question is in breach of that code, and if so, take the complaint forward.

-You will need to keep hold of a hard copy of the coverage to post to the PCC, or provide an image of the coverage you can send via email.
+You will need to keep hold of a hard copy of the coverage to post to IPSO, or provide an image of the coverage you can send via email.

-If you would like to make a complaint about something you've seen or heard on TV and radio, you can complain to the broadcaster directly or you can complain to the industry regulator, Ofcom.
-Many broadcasters will have information on how to complain on their websites.
-If you have seen a TV or radio programme scheduled you want to complain about that hasn't been broadcast yet, you will need to complain to the broadcaster directly, as Ofcom only deals with complaints after a programme has been aired.
+If you would like to make a complaint about something you've seen or heard on TV and/or radio, you can complain to the broadcaster directly or you can complain to the industry regulator, Ofcom.
+Many broadcasters will outline how to complain on their websites.
+If you want to complain about a TV or radio programme that hasn't been broadcast yet, you will need to complain to the broadcaster directly, as Ofcom only deals with complaints after a programme has aired.